Blendify/blender-manual/trunk/blender_docs/manual/render/cycles/camera.rst

    representation of *depth of field*.
 This allows the viewport depth of field to be closely represented to that of the render and render preview depth of field.
 F-Stop
-   Viewport depth of field aperture measured in F-Stops.
-Smaller numbers will cause more blur in the viewport, OpenGL renders, and Sequencer.
+   Viewport depth of field aperture measured in F-Stops; smaller numbers will cause more blur Blades
-Blades
    The number of polygonal sides to give blurred objects in the viewport.
    The minimum number of blades needed to enable the bokeh effect is 3 (triangle).